mikezupper/livepeer-ai-job-tester/README.md

 1. The tester determines whether a job is live by inspecting the pipeline configuration (`live: true`).
 Live jobs push the static fixture video to the Gateway via RTMP using the parameters defined in the pipeline block.
 2. The static video file in `test-assets` is streamed to Mediamtx, which forwards it to the Gateway using the `aiJobTesterStream` key.
+3. The tester polls the Gateway at `/live/video-to-video/{stream}/status` until it returns `200 OK`, or fails the run if readiness is not signalled before `probeGracePeriodSeconds` elapses.
-3. The tester launches `ffprobe` against the configured playback URL, sampling frames for the configured duration to measure FPS and end-to-end latency.
+4. Once the stream is ready the tester launches `ffprobe` against the configured playback URL, sampling frames for the configured duration to measure FPS and end-to-end latency.
-4. After the interval elapses the tester cancels the ffmpeg push, stopping the live video session.
+5. After the interval elapses the tester cancels the ffmpeg push, stopping the live video session.
-5. The collected metrics are rolled up into the job tester stats payload (average FPS, latency, frame count, initial latency, and a normalized performance score) before being posted to the Leaderboard or logged in `testMode`.
+6. The collected metrics are rolled up into the job tester stats payload (average FPS, latency, frame count, readiness duration, initial latency, and a normalized performance score) before being posted to the Leaderboard or logged in `testMode`.

 ### Live Video Metrics & Scoring